message/iata/NP.md

 - passengers of Nepali origin and their family members.
 5. Passengers could be subject to hotel quarantine for 10 days at their own expense.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-6. Visa on arrival facilities restarted for eligible passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+6. Visa on arrival facilities restarted for eligible passengers with:
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, and
+- an “On arrival Letter" from Ministry of Foreign Affairs.
+- The “On arrival Letter" does not apply to:
+- spouses of Nepali nationals;
+- passengers of Nepali origin and their family members.
-- This does not apply to passengers traveling with an emergency passport, a temporary passport or a temporary travel document.
+- Visa on arrival facility is not available to passengers traveling with an emergency passport, a temporary passport or a temporary travel document.
+7.Passengers must have a copy of permits such us mountaineering or trekking permits.
+- This does not apply to
+- nationals of Nepal;
+- spouses of Nepali nationals;
+- passengers of Nepali origin (Non-Resident Nepali, NRN) and their family members members);
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.